Learning Photometric Feature Transform for Free-form Object Scan: Related Work

 \subsection{Multi-view Stereo}

-These methods extract low-level features from each image, compute feature correspondences across multiple views, and apply triangulation to obtain 3D information~\cite{furukawa2015multi}.
-Spatial aggregation is typically needed in feature computation, as the raw measurements at a single pixel are usually not distinctive enough to establish reliable correspondences.
-While excellent results are achieved on Lambertian-dominant appearance~\cite{galliani2015massively, schoenberger2016mvs}, the reconstruction quality cannot be guaranteed in the presence of complex materials that vary with view and lighting conditions.
-These material may produce view-varying spatial features that are challenging to match correctly, or reflect the projected spatial patterns in active lighting methods~\cite{levoy2000digital,salvi2004pattern} away from the camera.
+Traditional methods extract low-level features from each image, compute feature correspondences across multiple views, and apply triangulation to obtain 3D information~\cite{furukawa2015multi}.
+Spatial aggregation is typically required, as the raw measurements at each pixel are not distinctive enough to establish reliable correspondences.
+While excellent results are achieved on Lambertian-dominant appearance~\cite{galliani2015massively,schoenberger2016mvs}, the reconstruction quality cannot be guaranteed in the presence of complex materials that vary with view or lighting~\cite{levoy2000digital,salvi2004pattern}.
+Recently, hand-crafted features are replaced with automatically learned ones~\cite{simonyan2014learning,zagoruyko2015learning,luo2016efficient}.
+However, learning high-quality features in the presence of complex materials remains difficult, due to the lack of corresponding training datasets.

-Recently, advances in machine learning are applied to replace hand-crafted features with automatically learned ones~\cite{simonyan2014learning,zagoruyko2015learning}.
-However, computing high-quality features in the presence of complex materials remains difficult, due to the lack of training dataset on physical appearance.
+With the advances in machine learning, considerable progress has been made in developing end-to-end frameworks which take as input photographs and directly predict depth maps.
+Yao et al.~\cite{yao2018mvsnet} encode camera geometries in the network as differentiable homography, and construct 3D cost volumes to regress per-view depth map.
+Gu et al.~\cite{gu2020cascade} introduce cascade cost volume to predict per-view depth map in a coarse-to-fine manner.
+These approaches do not exploit physical appearance information for 3D reconstruction.

-Our work is orthogonal to most techniques here, whose focus is on efficient processing in the spatial domain.
-In comparison, we focus on how to aggregate useful information in the high-dimensional view-illumination domain for enhanced geometric reconstruction.
-The optimized lighting patterns essentially serve as convolution kernels to actively probe the \emph{angular} domain.
-Theoretically speaking, our learned low-level features are modular and can be plugged in any existing multi-view stereo pipeline for subsequent processing.
+Our work is orthogonal to most techniques here, which focus on efficient processing in the spatial domain.
+In comparison, we learn how to aggregate useful information in the high-dimensional view-illumination domain for enhanced geometric reconstruction.
+The optimized lighting patterns essentially serve as convolution kernels to actively probe the \textit{angular} domain.
+Unlike the majority of related work, which tries to exclude photometric information, we exploit such information to efficiently handle highly challenging anisotropic appearance.
+Moreover, our learned low-level feature transform can be plugged in any existing multi-view stereo pipeline as a preprocessing module.